yordevs/quiz-night/Answers.md

    - `<input type="checkbox">`
    - `<textarea>`

-1. What is the correct JavaScript code to change the content of the HTML element below?[^v]
+1. What is the correct JavaScript code to change the content of the HTML element below?[^u]

    ```HTML
    <p id="hello">Hello World!</p>